Regime-Switching Density Forecasts Using Economists' Scenarios: Methodology

-The log score is the log of the predictive density function evaluated at the actual realization of the forecast variable.
-Let $y_{t+h}^o$ (where "o" stands for "observed") denote the realization of variable $y$ at time $t+h$, which is not observed at time $t$, when the forecast for $t+h$ is produced.
+Forecast \eqref{eq:forecast_pi0} is a weighted average in which the weight assigned to the view-specific forecast $p\left(y_{T+1}|\mathbf{y}_{T},\mathbf{\boldsymbol{\vartheta}}_{K,i}^0\right)$ is given by the posterior probability of view $\mathbf{\boldsymbol{\vartheta}}_{K,i}^0$, i.e., $\pi_{K,i}$, which depends on the prior probability vector $\boldsymbol{\pi}^{0}$. \end{itemize} We find the ``optimal" priors $\boldsymbol{\pi}^0$ and weights $\mathbf{w}$ by maximizing two alternative objective functions, based on statistics that are commonly used to evaluate density forecast performance: \begin{enumerate} \item \textit{Log scores}.
+The log score is the log of the predictive density function evaluated at the actual realization of the target variable.
+Given a generic forecast horizon $h$, let $y_{t+h}^o$ (where ${}^o$ stands for ``observed") denote the realization of variable $y$ at time $t+h$, which is not observed at time $t$, when the forecast for $t+h$ is produced.
 Also, let $R$ be the length of the timespan over which forecasts are optimized.
 The first objective function, denoted by $f_1$, is given by the sum of log scores over the period of interest.
-For combinations using generic weights $\mathbf{w}$ as in \eqref{eq:forecast_w}, the sum of log scores at time $\tau$ can be expressed as:

-For combined forecasts using Bayesian averaging as in \eqref{eq:forecast_pi0}, the objective function can be written as:
+Specifically, our first objective function at time $\tau$ is:

+where $\boldsymbol{\omega}$ is a place-holder for either $\mathbf{w}$ or $\boldsymbol{\pi}^0$, depending on whether we consider forecast combinations or Bayesian averaging. \item \textit{Probability integral transforms (PITs)}.
 The PIT is the cumulative predictive density function evaluated at the actual realization of the variable.
 If the density forecast used to compute the PIT corresponds to the true distribution of the variable, then, for $h = 1$, the PIT values are the realizations of independently and identically distributed (i.i.d.)
-Uniform $(0, 1)$ variables (Diebold et al. 1998).
-Therefore, a uniformity test on the PITs can be seen as a test of correct specification of the density forecasts (see also Rossi and Sekhposyan 2014).
-Accordingly, the second objective function for forecasts of type \eqref{eq:forecast_w} is given by:
+Uniform $(0, 1)$ variables (\citealt{dieboldetal1998}).
+Therefore, a uniformity test on the PITs can be seen as a test of correct specification of the density forecasts (see also \citealt{RossiSekhposyan2014}).
+Accordingly, the second objective function is given by: